Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Introduction

 \section{Introduction}

 Marine Protected Areas (MPAs) are spatially-demarcated areas of the ocean designated for the long-term conservation of marine biodiversity \citep{iucn2018applying}.
 Given their broad application and rapid expansion globally ($\approx$8\% of the world's oceans), research interest on MPA effectiveness has also increased over the last two decades \citep{gill2019social, unep2018ngs}.
-For example, \cite{edgar2014global} assessed the impact of MPAs on fish population globally, and identified certain design attributes that seem to contribute to more positive effects (e.g. no-fishing or ``no-take", enforced, large, old, and isolated MPAs). \cite{gill2017capacity, gill2024diverse} synthesized a global database of ecological, socioeconomic, and management factors of MPAs to investigate whether MPAs are being effectively and equitably managed, and the effect of management on conservation impacts.
+For example, \cite{edgar2014global} assessed the impact of MPAs on fish population globally, and identified certain design attributes that seem to contribute to more positive effects.
+Specifically, they found that the MPAs that prohibit fishing, that are efficiently enforced, old ($> 10$ years), large ($>100\text{ km}^2$), and surrounded by deep water ($>25$ m) or expansive sand area tend to have higher fish biomass (kg per $250\text{ m}^2$). \cite{gill2017capacity, gill2024diverse} synthesized a global database of ecological, socioeconomic, and management factors of MPAs to investigate whether MPAs are being effectively and equitably managed, and the effect of management on conservation impacts.
 They found that MPAs with adequate staff capacity and appropriate regulations had much greater positive impacts compared to others. \cite{desbureaux2024long} evaluated the impact of MPAs on fish productivity and local economy in coastal villages in Tanzania.
-They concluded that economic benefits can be found for MPAs whose productivity has declined.
+They concluded that communities near MPAs experienced a substantial improvement in local economy compared to those remote from the MPAs, while this benefit is not related to higher catches.

 Despite the large body of literature on MPA impacts, few studies employ causal inference methods to assess their effects.
 In a review of almost 200 MPA studies, \cite{ferraro2019causal} found that very few studies accounted for confounding spatial and temporal factors that could bias impacts (e.g. placement bias).
-Since prohibiting fishing activities generates greater conservation outcomes \citep{grorud2021mpa} but could also have a negative effect of local communities \citep{kamat2014ocean}, scientific analyses of the effect on MPAs are important.
+Since prohibiting fishing activities generates greater conservation outcomes \citep{grorud2021mpa} but could also have a negative effect on local communities \citep{kamat2014ocean}, scientific analyses of the effect on MPAs are important.
 This gives rise to the need to develop a spatial causal inference framework to properly assess policy efficacy.